 All individuals with disabilities deserve to live rich, meaningful lives and to be integrated into their community as fully as possible.
 RAISE prepares students with intellectual disabilities for higher education and workforce opportunities through academics, work skills development, and social skills training.

 The specific objectives of RAISE are to provide students with:

-Coursework focuses on specific independent living, vocational, and social skill development, with the goal of helping students to live and engage in the community independently and/or to obtain competitive employment.
-Students who successfully complete all required coursework receive a Certificate of Achievement in Career Readiness.
+RAISE coursework focuses on specific independent living, vocational, and academic skill development, with the goal of helping students to live in the community independently and to obtain competitive employment.
+All NEW students are required to complete STU 105 Personal Empowerment, a foundational course for the program.
+Students who successfully complete all required program coursework receive a Certificate of Achievement in Career Readiness.

 • healthy relationships

 • making safe and healthy choices

 Courses are offered on Wednesday and Friday mornings during the Fall and Spring semesters.
 Courses are typically held on the RVC Main Campus, but on occasion may be held at RVC satellite sites and other community locations.
 All credits earned will be listed on the student's RVC transcript.

 A limited number of scholarships are available through the Rock Valley College Foundation.
 To apply, or for more information on scholarships, contact the RAISE Program Coordinator, MaryAnne Ax at Disability Support Services, Rock Valley College, 3301 N. Mulford Rd., Rockford, IL 61114.
 Phone: 815-921-2371.
 Email: M.firstname.lastname@example.org

 RAISE Program Intake Questionnaire